 “Failure is another chance to start again.
 Always better and one step ahead.”

-If we rollback a little more then the first sewing needles were built with animal horns or bones.
+If we roll back a little more then the first sewing needles were built with animal horns or bones.
 During this period, animal sinew was used to make sewing threads.

-Somewhere in the 14th century the iron needles were created and the needle with eye appeared in the 15th century.
+Somewhere in the 14th century, the iron needles were created and the needle with eye appeared in the 15th century.

 Let’s take a trip through memory lane and see how the evolution of sewing machines took its course.

-Invention of Sewing Machine
+The invention of Sewing Machine

-In 1755, the British patent for the first sewing needle was issued to a German man, Charles Weisenthal but the patent had no description of the machine like device.
+In 1755, the British patent for the first sewing needle was issued to a German man, Charles Weisenthal but the patent had no description of the machine-like device.
 That was the moment when the invention of the sewing machine was established.